FaradayRF/Faraday-Software/CONTRIBUTING.md

 #### Commits
 * Commits should be [atomic](https://seesparkbox.com/foundry/atomic_commits_with_git) i.e. one commit per logical change.
 Do not combine logical changes with formatting changes.
 * Every commit should have a message associated with it describing the changes made
-* Commit messages should reference issue ticket s i.e. "issue #90" and/or commits where appropriate
+* Commit messages should reference issue tickets i.e. "...issue #90..." and/or commit hashes where appropriate

 #### Merges
-* Rebase branch to the branch it will be merged with to keep history simple and allow a fast-forward.
+* Rebase branch to the branch it will be merged with to keep history simple and allow a fast-forward
 * Test code prior to merging

 ### Writing<a name="writing"></a>